 Additional HOA Budget Guidelines

 Responsible financial planning is an important fiduciary obligation of the board.
-The association’s legal documents stipulate the deadlines for assessment approval, budget adoption, and homeowner notification.
-Failure to properly notify homeowners of the new assessment could lead to disputes and non-payment of assessments.
+The association’s legal documents stipulate the deadlines for dues approval, budget adoption, and homeowner notification.
+Failure to properly notify homeowners of the new dues could lead to disputes and non-payment of dues.

 Advance HOA budget planning and preparation will ensure that the process goes smoothly: